milen-patel/miniJava-Compiler/README.md

 + Check if using scanning approach from (https://www.w3schools.com/java/java_files_read.asp) is okay
 + Make sure I parsed all of the possible TokenType's in the Scanner
 + InputReader always has next, you can read EOF multiple times
++ something like '45fwefpj5' would pass, what should happen?
++ In pullwhitespace, does ' ' count as whitespace since the description seems to imply it doesnt
++ Explore EOF  hhandling in pullNextChar more